After (2019 film): Accolades

 After won the 2019 Teen Choice Award in the category Choice Drama Movie and the 2019 E!
 People's Choice Award in the category The Drama Movie of 2019.

 Sequels

 In May 2019, a sequel was announced, with both Langford and Fiennes Tiffin returning to their respective roles.
 After We Collided released September 2, 2020, with costars Dylan Sprouse, Charlie Weber, Rob Estes, Louise Lombard, Candice King, Karimah Westbrook and Max Ragone.

 A second sequel, After We Fell, released September 1, 2021.

 A third sequel, After Ever Happy, has been completed and was released on September 7, 2022.
-Another sequel and prequel are in development.
+Another sequel and prequel were in development, but in 2023, Voltage Pictures announced that After Everything is fifth and final chapter of franchise.

-On August 24, 2022, it was announced that a fourth sequel titled After Everything has finished filming.
-Langford and Fiennes Tiffin are both set to reprise their roles.
-The fifth and final installment in the After film series, it will be the only film to not be based on a book in the series.
+On September 13, 2023, the fourth sequel titled After Everything was released with Langford and Fiennes Tiffin both reprising their roles.
+The fifth and final installment in the After film series, it was the only film to not be based on a book in the series.